Below, I received a letter from a soccer trainer who lost and wanted to know how to improve the team.

 Since the original letter, we've been successful.
 Our next soccer match, 3-0.
 Player 3 was restored to the stop at half of the game and I used the second player at player 9.
 The boys played great, and I thought I finally broke the code where the different guys would be.

 Last week we lost 8-0 to our game.
 I started playing our stronger players in the opening quarter to try to keep the score and morale.
-We were the number one team and we started to play fairly evenly, but we could not convert anything to the football goal because our offensive players were not in the position and we scored three goals in the first half as our soccer defenders were not in position.
-Again, we saw a lot of games in the field, and after a while the defenders who were not very aggressive to start could have completely quit the game.
+We played the number one team and started playing them fairly evenly, but we could not convert anything to the football goal because our offensive players were not in position and we scored three goals in the first half as our soccer defenders were not in position.
+Again we visited the field and after a while the defenders, who were not very aggressive to start, completely stopped playing.
 I had to buy a player because he really stopped the move, it was like playing Bad News Bears.
 By the end, even good players have given up.

 Obviously I'm not very effective at my football training.
 What activities can I do to try to help the boys in their position?
-Do we regularly cover football practice, but it does not seem to have sunk?
+Do we regularly cover football practice but do not seem to sink?
 Also, what are your thoughts about playing a child?
 I have a good enough player to build a relatively good team, but usually half of the team is at the same time on the non-qualified site.
 I try to get everyone together within the same time, but when the kids do not try, I think they should take them (I have not done this yet, as this would mean that some players are sitting almost all the time).
 Coach T

 Hi Coach T,